Thomas Burgh (1670–1730): Architect

-Burgh was also responsible for the building of several churches, including St Mary's Church in Dublin 1 (now a Popular Café Bar & Restaurant) and St Werburgh's (1715).
+Burgh was also responsible for the building of several churches, including St Mary's Church in Dublin 1 (now a Popular Café Bar and Restaurant) and St Werburgh's (1715).
 He is known to have built a number of private houses, most of which no longer exist, including the O'Brien family house at Dromoland, County Clare, in about 1719.

 His own country house at Oldtown near Naas, County Kildare, was the only building into which he introduced Palladian ideas.
 He acquired the land in 1696 and the house was built thirteen years later.
 His architectural style was otherwise "restrained" and notable mainly for massing on different planes, using a central five-bay front crowned by a large pediment, and arcading on the ground floor.
 Oldtown remained the family home, although a fire destroyed the original main house and a wing in the 1950s.
 He also designed Kildrought House in nearby Celbridge.

 He worked on several engineering projects, including improvements to Dublin Harbour and the proposed Newry Canal, although this was not built until after his death.
 Burgh published a pamphlet entitled "A method to determine the areas of right-lined figures universally, very useful for ascertaining the contents of any survey" (Dublin, 1724).

 In 1728 Burgh lost the commission to build the new Parliament House in Dublin to Edward Lovett Pearce (1699–1733), who succeeded de Burgh as Surveyor General on his death, after an illness, in 1730.